guyutongxue/clavicode-backend/docs/api.md

   status: 'error' | 'ok';
-  error?: GccDiagnostics; // If status is 'error' executeToken?: string;  // If status is 'ok' and `execute` in request is true };
+  error?: GccDiagnostics; // If status is 'error' executeToken?: string;  // If status is 'ok' and `execute` in request is true expireDate?: string;    // If status is 'ok' and `execute` in request is true };
 ```